Apr 27, 2023

 Joomla vs WordPress: Which CMS Should You Use?

 Joomla and WordPress are two of the most popular content management systems (CMS) today.
-As these CMS platforms offer different yet equally powerful web development tools, knowing which one best suits your needs can determine your project’s success.
+As these CMS platforms offer different yet equally powerful web development tools, knowing which one best suits your needs can help you make a successful website.

 This article will compare the pros and cons of WordPress vs. Joomla in more detail.
 We will focus on how both CMS platforms differ in certain aspects, such as security features, functionality, and eCommerce capabilities.